BRUNOSolutions/.github/profile/README.md

 Stop telling people that you are a Christian ... the *tell*, as they say in poker, is phony christians still need to preach to others, rather than to commit to working on the discipline of *personally* BEING a better Christian.

-So I'm preaching to myself ... but you can listen to my little introspective monologue if you want ...
+So I'm preaching to myself ... but you can listen to my little introspective monologue if you want ... but you really don't have to.

 I tell myself to:

 * Stop being a wishy-washy candy-ass ... people are disgusted by the faux, half-ass, goody two shoes, sunday school kiddie song, form of PRETEND *christianity.*